Lukeeeeee/IntelligentTrainerPublic/README.md

 experiments every time, this will help you to track the results.

-After finish one full test (10 experiments), a figure will be generated automatically, which show the Target Agent testing reward (mean reward among 10 experiments)
+After finish one full test (10 experiments), a figure will be generated automatically, which shows the Target Agent testing reward (mean reward among 10 experiments)

 In `test/visualize.py`, we implement some utilities to visualize the results, this is also we generate the figure we used in our paper.
 More documents about it will be done in the future.